 Why UCAS points are important

-Essentially, UCAS points are important as some colleges and universities make offers to students based on the amount of UCAS points they have achieved.
-Students may also need a specific amount of points to gain entry to a certain course.
+Essentially, UCAS points are important as some colleges and universities make offers to students based on the points they have achieved.
+Students may also need a specific number of points to gain entry to a certain course.

 It is important to note that not all colleges and universities use the UCAS points system.
 Students should double check with the education provider.
-Students can also check how many points they need for a certain course through that university’s website.
+Students can also check how many points they need for a certain course through that particular university website or prospectus.

 Current UCAS tariff point system: